CH33ZED/cso18-recitation/r04/CSO_CHEAT_SHEET.md

 1. I'll first do the command `git commit`.
 The command will show me the files are conflicted.
 2. If I don't care about the correctness of those files, I'll do the command `git add CONFLICT_FILE_PATH`.
 I'll change CONFLICT\_FILE\_PATH to the paths to those conflicted files.
 3. If I care about the correctness of those files, I'll edit those files.
 Remove unwanted lines, e.g. <<<<, >>>> and HEAD.
 And I'll use the same command as step 2 to add the conflicted files.
-4. Then I have to do the commad `git commit`.
+4. Then I have to do the command `git commit`.
 If the command shows there are still some conflict.
 I'll start from step 2.
 5. Finally, I have to do the command `git push origin master`.

 ### How to deal with the merge message.